tiro-agent/tiro-agent/README.md

-# An automated web agent with a stealth browser
+# An autonomous web agent

-The package consists of a web agent that uses a stealth browser with a captcha solver.
+The package consists of a web agent that can be used to automate tasks on the web.

 ## Stack